-Weiss Technik’s CrimeEvent fingerprint development cabinet has been designed to quickly develop and visualise fingerprints using 1,8-Diazafluoren-9-one (DFO) and ninhydrin processes.
-This environmental simulation cabinet produces controlled temperature conditions in combination with high humidity to accelerate the ninhydrin process.
-This results in exceptional quality finger traces in just 3 minutes, thus quickly providing important information for combating crime.
+Weiss Technik’s CrimeEvent Fingerprint Development Cabinet quickly develops and visualizes fingerprints on porous surfaces using development chemicals 1,8-Diazafluoren-9-one (DFO) and ninhydrin in a controlled environment.
+This environmental simulation chamber produces controlled temperature conditions in combination with high humidity in order to accelerate processing of the ninhydrin chemical.
+This results in exceptional quality fingerprint visualization in just 3 minutes, quickly providing vital information for combating crime.

 The FDC018 complies with the Home Office Fingerprint Visualisation manual for development of fingerprints on a variety of porous surfaces.
 It is used by almost every police and forensic service in the United Kingdom and numerous services worldwide including both Australia and the USA.